dawaltconley/sass-parallax/README.md

 ### `$IE`

-In order for parallax layouts to display properly in Internet Explorer (as flat, non-parallax pages) every immediate childe of a `group` element must have their position set to either relative or absolute.
+In order for parallax layouts to display properly in Internet Explorer (as flat, non-parallax pages) every immediate child of a `group` element must have their position set to either relative or absolute.
 This is off by default, to avoid potential cascade issues, but can be applied by setting `$IE` to `true` when importing the mixins, or when the `group` mixin.